Why You React Differently on Different Days: Your Window of Tolerance Explained

 Coined by psychiatrist and interpersonal neurobiology expert Dr. Dan Siegel, the window of tolerance describes the range of nervous system arousal within which you can function optimally.

-This is where regulation lives, where you're emotionally present but not overwhelmed, alert but not hypervigilant, calm but not disconnected.
+This is the zone of regulation: not too much, not too little, where you're emotionally present but not overwhelmed, alert but not hypervigilant, calm but not disconnected.

 Window of Tolerance, a visual guide